OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Evaluation

-Next, we compare the accuracy of different model families across domains, as defined by MAE relative to the five-sample statistical baseline.
+Next, we compare the accuracy of different model families across domains by evaluating MAE relative to the five-sample statistical baseline.
 The results are shown in Figure \ref{fig:error_ratios_by_domain}.
-We find relatively little variation between most models, and that again, most models have average errors that are no better than five examples; some are significantly worse.
+We find relatively little variation between most models (with the exception of Llama-70B), and that again, most models have average errors that are no better than five examples; some are significantly worse.
 This suggests that while the LM priors are often consistently better than the statistical baseline, they are worse in terms of average absolute error.
 On the whole, these results suggest that \textsc{OpenEstimate} is challenging for frontier models.

 \textbf{Calibration.} Next, we assess model calibration.\footnote{We exclude the statistical baselines from Figure \ref{fig:ece} in this analysis because the baselines derive their posteriors from the same dataset used to compute the ground-truth values.
-Therefore, larger sample sizes produce extremely tight distributions centered on the ground-truth mean, which leads the ground truth to almost always fall in the middle quartiles (e.g., second or third).} First, we consider the overall expected calibration error (ECE) (as defined in Section \ref{ssec:calibration}) of each model family.
-Results are shown in Figure \ref{fig:ece_by_domain}.
-Larger models and reasoning models tend to outperform smaller, non-reasoning models, but again, no single model family consistently outperforms the rest; specific rankings are domain dependent.
-The gap between model families is between 6-15\%, and most models do not have statistically significantly different errors.
+Therefore, larger sample sizes produce extremely tight distributions centered on the ground-truth mean, which leads the ground truth to almost always fall in the middle quartiles (e.g., second or third).} Larger models and reasoning models tend to be better calibrated than smaller, non-reasoning models, but again, no single model family consistently outperforms the rest; specific rankings are domain dependent.

+Table \ref{tab:crps_ratio_by_model} presents CRPS ratios comparing each model family to the five-sample baseline.
+Reasoning models (o3-mini and o4-mini) achieve the best overall performance.
+Performance varies considerably by domain: in Pitchbook, all models perform comparably to the baseline, while in NHANES, smaller models struggle significantly: Llama-3-8B performs 20 times worse than the baseline.
+Overall, model size and reasoning capabilities appear most critical in the NHANES domain, while even smaller models achieve reasonable performance in Pitchbook.

-Next, we analyze the specific patterns of over- and under-estimation by model family.
-The results are shown in (Figure \ref{fig:ece}).
-All model families exhibit a tendency towards systematic overestimation.
+We study whether this miscalibration is systematic across model families.
+As shown in Figure \ref{fig:ece}, we find that all model families exhibit a tendency towards systematic overestimation.
 In Pitchbook, overestimation is compounded by high rates of underestimation as well, with both tails overweighted.

-Next, we examine the cumulative distribution of ground-truth values relative to the predicted priors (Figure \ref{fig:cdf}) to understand how tightly models concentrate their uncertainty.